 Register With the Manufacturer After Purchasing a Car Seat

 Diono, a company that manufactures car seats, is doing the right thing.
 They found a defect in their design; the belt that secures the child at the child’s chest had no padding, according to Click2Houston.
 The NHTSA has warned that securing a child with only a belt can result in chest injuries during an accident.
 This is evidence of why parents should always register with the manufacturer after purchasing a car seat.

 Our Houston Child Injury Lawyers Are Here for You

 Unfortunately, no matter how safe you are, you cannot control what others do on the road.
-If your child suffers injuries in a car accident due to another driver’s negligence, contact Michael P. Fleming & Associates, P.C.
+If your child suffers injuries in a car accident due to another driver’s negligence, contact Fleming Law.
 We will provide the highly personalized service and aggressive legal representation that you and your family deserve.
 We have decades of experience with helping those injured in car accidents in Houston and throughout Texas, including child injury victims.
 We will be by your side every step of the way.
 Contact us online or call our Houston office today for a timely and free consultation.